-For more info about what you can and can’t bring with you into the museum, dining options, and special events, scroll down to the FAQ Section and logistical info section on this page.
+For more info about what you can and can’t bring with you into the museum, hours of operation, admission prices dining options, and special events, scroll down to the FAQ Section and logistical info section on this page.
 Want to get your bearings of the Art Institute of Chicago before you get there?
 Check out our 5 Things to See section below for a quick virtual tour.

 5 Things to See at the Art Institute of Chicago

 Down in the oft-overlooked basement of the Art Institute is a small gallery where you will discover 68 incredible tiny rooms!